verrazzano/docs/content/en/docs/console/components/_index.md

 ---
 title: "Components"
 weight: 11
-description: "View Components available in Verrazzano"
+description: "View all Components"
 draft: true
 ---

-OAM Components are reusable component templates that can be used and configured by Verrazzano **Applications**.
-To view the list of **Components** :
+OAM Components are reusable component templates that can be used and configured by Verrazzano applications.

-1. From the **Home Page**, select "**Components** under Resources navigation section.
+To view all the existing Components, on the Home page, under Resources, select **Components**.

-2. The Components are displayed as a list of cards.
-Each card has following information:
+The Components are displayed with the following information:
-   - Name: Name of the component.
-This is a link and when clicked navigates to the [Components Details]({{< relref "/docs/console/components/componentdetails" >}}) screen.
+   - Name: The name of the component; links to the [Components Details]({{< relref "/docs/console/components/componentdetails" >}}).
-   - Namespace: Namespace in which the component is available.
+   - Namespace: The namespace in which the component is available.
-   - Workload Type: Type of ***Workload*** created by the component.
+   - Workload Type: The type of Workload created by the component.
-   - Cluster: Cluster in which the component is available.
+   - Cluster: The cluster in which the component is available.
-   - Project: Project of the component, in cases the component is a Multi-cluster component.
+   - Project: The component Project; in some cases, a multicluster Component.

-Pagination controls are present on top and bottom of the list of component cards.
-The list also supports sorting based on Name, Namespace, Workload Type, Cluster and Project of the components.
-The filter controls below Resources navigation can be used to filter the list of cards based on Project and Cluster of the component.
+You can sort Components based on Name, Namespace, Workload Type, Cluster, and Project, or filter them based on Project and cluster.

-To know more about Components supported by Verrazzano see the [Components]({{< relref "/docs/applications/#components" >}}) section.
+For more information, see [Components]({{< relref "/docs/applications/#components" >}}).